danielylingnew/danielylingnew.github.io/docs/about.markdown

 Rhode Island native, Princeton '16, currently a New Yorker.

 I am an investor at PJC, focusing on enterprise software, consumer technology, tech-enabled marketplaces, differential privacy, and AI.
+PJC is a venture capital firm founded in 2001 by Gina Raimondo (current U.S. Commerce Head) and David Martirano (Technology Investor).

 From 2016 to 2019, I was an investment analyst at Morgan Stanley in NYC.
 I studied economics as well as mathematics and game theory at Princeton as an undergraduate.